mayraberrones94/Aprendizaje/README.md

 And finally, we have discussed more recently that a separation of the data set by density of breast tissue could potentially help us reduce the false negatives and false positives in our models so:

 - **Classifying density of breast tissue:** The input on this problem would be the complete image, and as an output, it would classify into the four different densities of tissue stated by the [ACS](https://www.cancer.org/cancer/breast-cancer/screening-tests-and-early-detection/mammograms/breast-density-and-your-mammogram-report.html).

+---

+## **Homework 2: Supervised learning**

+> **Instructions:** First carry out Exercise 2.8 of the textbook with their ZIP-code data and then replicate the process the best you manage to some data from you own problem that was established in the first homework.